a-ignatev/intellij-xdt-syntax/README.md

 <!-- Plugin description -->
 xDT is a Intellij IDE plugin designed to simplify the reading and understanding of files in the xDT format.

-The fields catalog is based on data publicly available on the [KBV IT update website](https://update.kbv.de/ita-update/Service-Informationen/Feldkatalog/KBV_ITA_SIEX_Feld_und_Regelkatalog.pdf) as of 08.11.2023.
+The fields catalogue is based on data publicly available on the [KBV IT update website](https://update.kbv.de/ita-update/Service-Informationen/Feldkatalog/KBV_ITA_SIEX_Feld_und_Regelkatalog.pdf) as of 08.11.2023.
 <!-- Plugin description end -->